Skip to Content

 sazan island

-We’re starting this bucket list of islands in Albania with Sazan Island.
-Ever wondered if there’s still a place in Europe that hasn’t been hashtagged to death?
-Let me spill the beans: it’s Sazan Island.
-Nestled right at the mouth of the Bay of Vlorë, Sazan is not just any island—it’s Albania’s largest and, dare I say, most intriguing.
+We’re starting this bucket list of islands in Albania with Sazan Island, one of the rare islands in Europe that hasn’t been hashtagged to death.
+Nestled right at the mouth of the Bay of Vlorë, Sazan is Albania’s largest and, dare I say, most intriguing.

 Kunë